 The stated-preference literature now includes many studies that address deaths associated with environmental hazards (cancers, heart disease, and respiratory disease), supplementing earlier studies that often focused on traffic safety.
-An increasing number of studies addresses populations older and younger (and potentially in poorer health) than the working-age individuals included in hedonic wage studies.
-While respondents' difficulty in comprehending small risks continues to pose challenges, researchers have developed a better understanding of how to present risk concepts and elicit WTP.
+An increasing number of studies address populations older and younger (and potentially in poorer health)

+than the working-age individuals included in hedonic wage studies.
+Although respondents' difficulty in comprehending small risks continues to pose challenges, researchers have developed a better understanding of how to present risk concepts and to elicit WTP.
 In addition, increased emphasis on validity tests is improving interpretation of the results.

 The growing number of stated-preference studies has allowed the increased use of meta-analysis.
-However, meta-analyses of stated-preference studies to date vary in the extent to which they exclude methodologically-deficient studies and lead to conflicting findings on how the value of environmental risk reductions compare to the value of risk reductions from other causes.
+However, meta-analyses of stated-preference studies to date vary in the extent to which they exclude methodologically deficient studies.
+These meta-analyses also lead to conflicting findings on how the values of environmental risk reductions compare with the values of risk reductions from other causes.
 The set of studies that satisfy reasonable criteria for relevance and quality remains small.
 At minimum, stated-preference studies should demonstrate that WTP is sensitive to the size of the risk change as an indicator that respondents understand what they are being asked to value.

-While focusing on newer studies that meet these types of basic criteria for quality will improve the values used in environmental policy analysis, a number of issues continue to need further exploration.
+Although focusing on newer studies that meet these types of basic criteria for quality will improve the values used in environmental policy analysis, a number of issues need further investigation.
 Overall, VSL estimates from stated-preference studies appear consistently smaller than those estimated from hedonic wage studies.
 To some extent, these differences may result from the populations and types of risks each addresses.
 However, these differences may also reflect the strengths and weaknesses of each methodology and require more exploration.

 Despite many recent studies of the effects of age on VSL, significant uncertainty remains, particularly for the very old and the very young.
-Given that older populations are often disproportionately affected by mortality risks from environmental causes and that children are often of significant concern for policymaking, greater focus on the values appropriate for these age groups is needed.
+Given that older populations are often disproportionately affected by mortality risks from environmental causes and that children are often of significant concern for policy making, greater focus on the values appropriate for these age groups is needed.

 An increasing number of stated-preference studies focus on fatal illness such as cancers, heart disease, and respiratory conditions.
 Yet the variation of VSL by cause of death remains unclear.
-More attention should be directed to how these illnesses are defined and compared, as well as to addressing other challenges faced in stated preference research.
+More attention should be directed to how these illnesses are defined and compared, as well as to addressing other challenges faced in stated-preference research.

-Finally, structural models that combine information about risk, income, leisure, savings, and other behaviors can provide a unified framework for characterizing preferences and may yield more consistent estimates of how VSL varies among individuals.
-However, more work is needed to refine these models and to determine the most useful data sources (Smith et al., 2002, 2006, USEPA 2010a).
+Finally, structural models that combine information about risk, income, leisure, savings, and other behavior can provide a unified framework for characterizing preferences and may yield more consistent estimates of how VSL varies among individuals.
+However, more work is needed to refine these models and to determine the most useful data sources (Smith et al. 2002, 2006; U.S. EPA 2010b).